-- 1. All contributions shall be adjusted proportionately to the amount of the estimated contribution as determined when the scheme was declared. - 2.
-The total amount to be recouped shall not exceed the estimated amount to be recouped on which the scheme was declared by more than 10%.
-Any amount in excess of 10% shall be borne by Council. - 3.
+- 1. All contributions shall be adjusted proportionately to the amount of the estimated contribution as determined when the scheme was declared. - The total amount to be recouped shall not exceed the estimated amount to be recouped on which the scheme was declared by more than 10%.
+Any amount in excess of 10% shall be borne by Council.49 - 3.
 Council may determine to adjust its contribution to absorb any minor cost increases where it determines the circumstances warrant that action.

-Where the final cost of the scheme is less than the estimate the saving shall be returned to the current property owners.
+Where the final cost of the scheme is less than the estimate the saving shall be returned to the current property owners in the case where Council has resolved that a ceiling amount will apply to the benefit unit rate in accordance with Clause 18 of this policy, any cost savings will first be deducted from any subsidy provided by Council above the ceiling amount.